jscutlery/semver/README.md

 In some cases, your release process relies only on tags and you don't want a new commit with version bumps and changelog updates to be made.
 To achieve this, you can provide the `--skipCommit` flag and changes made by the library would stay in the index without committing.
 The tag for the new version would be put on the last existing commit.

+### Skipping Stage

+In case you want to run nx cmd in parallel, you can provide the `--skipStage` flag and it will not add to git stage - since that requires a git-lock, this has to be used together with `--skipCommit` and `--skipTag` and not with `--push`, all for the same reason they will require a git-lock.

 ### Triggering executors post-release